 Are engagement pods really effective?

 At some point, pods can’t do everything.
 They’re only there to boost your reach.
-Not to create an audience of 0 or make you rich and famous.
+Not to create an audience from 0 or make you rich and famous.
 Unfortunately, in content creation, there is no magic bullet.

 Quality, consistency, authenticity are the key words.
 Pods are a boost.
 A bonus.

-On LinkedIn, for example, with the same rate of engagement on a publication, we observe a number of views that goes from simple to double between a profile that publishes regularly and a profile that publishes rarely (less than once a month).
+On LinkedIn, for example, with the same rate of engagement on a post, we observe a number of views that goes from simple to double between a profile that publishes regularly and a profile that publishes rarely (less than once a month).

 Without a doubt the answer is YES.